 Half the country saw Lucifer himself win the White House, while the other half saw a genius performer gouge the eyes of Crooked Hillary and toss her out of the ring, to the melodious howls of those who thought they had reality figured out.
 In the end, Trump’s antagonists failed to understand the heel’s motto:

-“If you counterattack me, I shall become more popular than you can possibly imagine.”
+“If you attack me, I shall become more popular than you can possibly imagine.”

 It’s no coincidence professional wrestling is most popular among the struggling poor and lower-middle class.
 Kayfabe works best on a stressed audience begging for a respite from reality and its cares.